webcrumbs/javascript-crumbs-slides/chapters/prototype/Readme.md

 ### `constructor` property

-Every object has a special property called `constructor`
+Every prototype object has a special property called `constructor`
 that refers to constructor function.

 ```js